Best Canon wide-angle lenses

 The alternatives

-Please note that all the lenses characteristics mentioned in the two paragraphs below are summarized in the table that follows.
+Please note that all the lens characteristics mentioned in the two paragraphs below are summarized in the table that follows.

 Of course, not everyone will agree with the earlier selection of the best optics.
-Concerning the possible alternatives to the six lenses mentioned above, here are a few to consider.
-For a bright ultra wide angle zoom (other than the Tamron), you can of course go for the excellent Canon 16-35mm f/2.8 L III.
+Concerning alternatives to the six lenses mentioned above, here are a few to consider.
+For a fast ultra-wide-angle zoom (other than the Tamron), you can of course go for the excellent Canon 16-35mm f/2.8 L III.
 But it is much more expensive and a little less sharp.
-On the contrary, it will accept screw filter, which is great!
-For less expensive and those who don’t necessarily want a large aperture, the f/4 version of the 16-35mm is nicely renowned (and almost as good in sharpness).
+On the contrary, it accepts screw-in filters, which is great!
+For a less expensive option, especially if you don’t necessarily need a large aperture, the f/4 version of the 16-35mm has a very good reputation (and almost as good in sharpness).
 I personally bought this lens and fell in love with it.
-A nice alternative three times lighter than the Tamron 15-30mm f/2.8 mentioned above, is the Tamron 17-35mm f/2.8-4.
-The latter however has a smaller aperture on its longest focal length and has no stabilization.
-However, the lens can be found for less than 500€, which is a perfect price for small budgets.
-Finally, there is only the old Canon 17-40mm f/4 left but it remains in my opinion the least interesting alternative now (no IS and lower sharpness than all the others).
+Another good alternative, three times lighter than the Tamron 15-30mm f/2.8 mentioned above, is the Tamron 17-35mm f/2.8-4.
+However, the latter has a smaller aperture on its longest focal length and has no stabilization.
+However, the lens can be found for less than 500€, which is a excellent price for small budgets.
+Finally, there is also the older Canon 17-40mm f/4 but it remains in my opinion the least interesting alternative now (no IS and lower sharpness than all the others).

-Concerning wide angle wide aperture zoom lenses and as an alternative to the Sigma 14-24mm f/2.8 DG HSM, you can look at the very good Sigma 12-24mm f/4.
-The equivalent Canon 11-24mm f/4 stays a very nice alternative too, offering superb image quality, but its price is still twice as expensive as the Sigma, so I wouldn’t recommend it.
+When it comes to fast wide-angle zoom lenses and as an alternative to the Sigma 14-24mm f/2.8 DG HSM, you can look at the very good Sigma 12-24mm f/4.
+The equivalent Canon 11-24mm f/4 is also a very good alternative, offering superb image quality, but its price is still about twice as expensive as the Sigma, so I wouldn’t recommend it.

-Finally, for an ultra bright wide-angle lens for your Canon full frame camera, you can look at the Canon 14mm f/2.8 II even if it is still behind and is more expensive.
-The Samyang AF 14mm f/2.8 version is in my opinion a very nice alternative with a decent quality and goes for a much lower price.
+Finally, for an ultra fast wide-angle lens for your Canon full-frame camera, you can look at the Canon 14mm f/2.8 II even though it is still a step behind and more expensive.
+The Samyang AF 14mm f/2.8 version is in my opinion a very nice alternative with decent quality at a much lower price.

 Here are the main characteristics of Canon wide-angle lenses with autofocus.
 There’s plenty to choose from!